mgsloan/todoist-shortcuts/development.md

 # TODO "one day"

+* Is it useful to be able to navigate to first / last task within a section?

 * In agenda view, cursor should be able to focus empty days, for the purpose of adding tasks.